 Psst this is a cold mix and serve version, if you are looking for warm Aloo Cholay they are right here.
-Also if you are a Mixed Plate Chaat lover like me this recipe recipe is 100% the way to go!
+Also fellow chaat lovers don't forget to check out my Samosa Chaat, Mixed Plate Chaat, and Bun Kabab!

 Let's Talk Chickpeas

 All chickpeas are not created equal.
 Okay, maybe they are, but as I discussed before in this Murgh Cholay post, all of them are not well suited to Pakistani or Indian food.
 We commonly get two varieties of chickpeas - Kabuli which are bigger and often a little lighter, and the desi variety.

 The desi variety of chickpeas is smaller, with a thinner skin, and a shorter cooking time.
 This makes it ideal for a recipe like this because it really soaks up the flavour.
 However, I personally think they are both delicious!

 The 'body' of the chaat is made of: